 A courtesy cup of water may be requested at any permanent concession stand.
 Guests with special medical or dietary needs, please see “Permitted Items” section below.

 On game day, select streets on and around campus become one way.
-Upon completion of the game, the patterns will be reversed.
+Do NOT rely upon GPS or Navigation devices to get you to Ohio Stadium.
+Upon completion of the game, the traffic patterns will be reversed.
 Traffic control officers will direct you.
-Guests with parking passes should follow the directions on their parking passes.
+Guests with parking passes must follow the directions on their reverse side of their parking pass.

 Campus may be accessed from exits on SR-315 north and south and I-71 north and south.
 Please note along these routes for available exits as exit availability may be adjusted due to construction.

-Guests with disabilities can click on this link for more information and to learn how to request services provided for guests with disabilities.
-(ADA Information)
+Guests with disabilities can click on the above link for more information and to learn how to request all types of services provided for guests with disabilities.

 The Federal Aviation Administration (FAA), has classified airspace above Ohio Stadium as National Defense Airspace.
 A Temporary Flight Restriction (TFR) is in effect one hour before each home football game starts and continues until one hour after the end of the games.
 All aircraft operations, including parachute jumping, unmanned aircraft systems (UAS) and remote controlled aircraft such as drones, are prohibited within three miles up to and including 3,000 ft AGL of Ohio Stadium.